aleph-im/aleph-docs/docs/frameworks/indexer.md

     - Blocks
     - Logs
     - State
-- Aggregating data points into buckets
+- Aggregate data points into buckets
 - Indexing multiple accounts and their events
 - Theoretically indexing and aggregating across multiple blockchains at the same time